FBCI's webinars offer an excellent overview and insights into the intricacies of form-based coding.

 Recording available - contact FBCI for more information Even the best form-based code only makes a difference once it gets adopted.
 In this 90-minute session, Jennifer Hurley presents principles and tools for positive community engagement that can help get your code through the political process.
 She discuss the fine points of engagement formats, dealing with challenging situations, and considering what might happen when you're ready to go live with public meetings.

-Tuesday March 11 at 12 noon (Central Standard Time) Street design and land use regulation are inseparable parts of a whole in Form-Based Codes.
+Recording available - contact FBCI for more information Street design and land use regulation are inseparable parts of a whole in Form-Based Codes.
 FBCs see street and streetscape as central unifying elements of urban form.
 This is a key feature distinguishing them from conventional zoning codes or unified development ordinances.
 Indeed, creating a walkable and attractive public realm is a central focus of a Form-Based Code.
+Victor Dover and John Massengale deliver insights from their new book about the best streets in the world.

 Live Webinars: $75 per weblink